-Entry forms are due December 1, 2017.
+Entry forms are due December 2, 2019.

 The Chili Cook Off will consist of a maximum of 32 teams.
 Each 4-H Club, FFA Chapter or FCCLA Chapter will be allowed to enter up to two teams(an A team and a B team).
 Once the A teams have been selected, any remaining slots will be chosen by Lottery Draw from the B Teams.
 Chosen teams will be notified as soon as possible.
+All teams will be called if you have selected to patriciate.
+Once teams are notified the first 32 teams will be listed on the PCYF website.

-XTeam members and alternates cannot swap between teams A or B .
-Team members must declare team A or B

-X Teachers/Leaders must designate A or B on Entry Form.
+Team members and alternates cannot swap between teams A or B. Team members must declare team A or B Teachers/Leaders must designate A or B on Entry Form.
 If names are on both teams, they will be disqualified.
-Teams have until Wednesday January 17, 2018 to contact the chili chairperson and to get a replacement team, and there will be no penalty.
+Teams have until Wednesday January 22, 2020 to contact the chili chairperson so that he can get a replacement, and there will be no penalty.
 Each team will be composed of 3 members.
 Teams may come from 4-H, FFA, or FCCLA.
 Only registered members of the team may be in the booth during the entire time.
 All team members must be present at 12:30 for check-in.
 Those teams not present at this time will be disqualified.

 Once check in of teams is complete, no parents, 4-H leaders, FFA advisors, FCCLA advisors will be allowed past the point of check in.
 4-H leaders, FFA advisors, FCCLA advisors are not allowed in the Stuart Center during set up and preparation.
-Tables will be assigned at 12:45 p.m. in the Stuart Center on Wednesday, January 24, 2018.
+Tables will be assigned at 12:45 p.m. in the Stuart Center on Wednesday, January 29, 2020.
 At that time teams may begin to decorate and set up their booth.
-A 2.5' x 6' table and 3 chairs will be provided.
+A 2.5' x 6' table and 3 chairs will be provided and cannot be moved.
+Each team will have a 5 ft. working area behind the table - starting at the table and nothing on the sides.
 Any other table or props for storage or supplies or decoration must be provided by the team.
 When decorating booth be sure to bear in mind any safety hazards.
+Contestants are allowed 3 ft. in front of the table for decorations.
+No decorations will be allowed behind the table.
+Chili should be incorporated into your display/decorations.
 Costumes for team members will be considered part of the booth decoration.
 (Be sure to include your team name on your booth).
 Any work table cannot be larger than 2.5' x 6'.
 No spectators will be allowed in Stuart Center until notified by committee.